jdsandison/practice-web-scraper/README.md

 ## Data Collection
 Scraped car listings using python packages.
-The collected data includes information such as car make, model, year, price, and more.
+The collected data includes information such as car makes, models, year, price, and more.

 ## Data Storage
 Created a MySQL relational database to store the collected data for better organisation and data retrieval.